Divanshu-Bansal/ISS_workflows/README.md

 - **Client Errors [CHART]:** Chart showing the percentage of requests having `HTTP status code >= 300 and HTTP status code < 500` at a particular time
 - **Client Errors [TABLE]:** Table showing the details about the HTTP status code and the number of errors occured for different type of requests having `HTTP status code >= 300 and HTTP status code < 500`
 - **Vehicle Count:** Chart showing the number of vehicles proccessed at a particular time for different type of requests

+### Single-Payload-Latency

+> **Note:** Currently we are monitoring all the requests other than **GetBatchDescriptions** under single payload category

+- **Birds Eye View:** Chart showing the percentage of requests which have been processed in `less than 250 miliseconds` out of the total number of requests made to the service under single payload category
+- **Overall Latency(%):** Billboard showing the percentage of overall latency for single payload requests.
+This value will be impacted if the requests are taking more than 250 miliseconds in processing
+- **Overall SLO Attainment:** Billboard showing the percentage of overall SLO attainment with respect to latency of single payload requests
+- **Top Requests:** Table showing the details about the total number of requests, valid requests, invalid requests, number of vehicles processed, number of payload with errors and latency percentage for all different type of single payload requests
+- **Response Time (Seconds):** Table showing the details about the average response time, minimum response time and maximum response time for all different type of single payload requests
+- **Response Time > 250 (Millisecond):** Chart showing the percentage of requests having response time more than 250 milliseconds for all different types of single payload requests

+### Multi-Payload-Latency

+> **Note:** Currently we are monitoring only **GetBatchDescription** under multi payload category

+- **Birds Eye View:** Chart showing the percentage of requests which have been processed in `less than 2 seconds` out of the total number of requests made to the service under multi payload category
+- **Overall Latency(%):** Billboard showing the percentage of overall latency for multi payload requests.
+This value will be impacted if the requests are taking more than 2 seconds in processing
+- **Overall SLO Attainment:** Billboard showing the percentage of overall SLO attainment with respect to latency of multi payload requests
+- **Top Requests:** Table showing the details about the total number of requests, valid requests, invalid requests, number of vehicles processed, number of payload with errors and latency percentage for all different type of multi payload requests
+- **Response Time (Seconds):** Table showing the details about the average response time, minimum response time and maximum response time for all different type of multi payload requests
+- **Response Time > 2 (Seconds):** Chart showing the percentage of requests having response time more than 2 seconds for all different types of multi payload requests